kramff/plants/README.md

 If they are all off, the plant would be tiny, and if they are all on, the plant would be huge.
 Cross breeding these two plants would result in a plant with some of the 10 genes turned on and some turned off.
 This would cause the child plant to be somewhere in the middle of the two sizes.
-Resulting size could be something like `# of active growth genes * 1 meter`, but maybe the different genes have somewhat different effects.
+Resulting size could be something like `(# of active growth genes) * (1 meter)`, but maybe the different genes have somewhat different effects.

 Plant size and other traits shouldn't just be "okay it got enough sunlight, nutrients, and water so it grows to the calculated size".
 Instead it should be more of a dynamic system where the calculated trait value influence how it chooses to spend resources.

 Could do dominant and recessive genes.
+Punnett squares

 All the plants in this dungeon are considered the same species and have access to the same set of genes, to allow for crossbreeding.

-While I think occasional random mutation would be interesting, it would have to be unlikely to cause game-breaking results.
+While I think occasional random mutation would be interesting, it would have to be unlikely to cause game-breaking results. ("mutation" meaning neither a child plant's gene wasn't taken from either parent, but instead randomly decided)

+Can you take cuttings from a plant to grow a copy of it?

 Some potential traits:
 - Roots: How wide do the roots spread?
 What kind of nutrients is it good at drawing from the soil?
 How much water does it pull?
 Any special properties of the roots?
+Can the plant spread through roots, bypassing the seed step?
 - Body: How sturdy is the stem/trunk?
 How tall does it try to grow (assuming it gets enough nutrients / energy)?
 Any special properties?
 Suitable as building material, as a weapon, other uses?
 Thorns?
 Sap?
 - Branches: How many branches does it try to make?
 How long are the branches?
 - Leaves: How big are the leaves?
 What shape are they?
 How dense or spare are they?
 What color?
 Are the leaves useful in some way?